Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

-The strain-dependent ARPES measurements were performed in similar conditions to SARPES but with ScientaOmicron R4000 analyzer.
-The angular resolution was \wave{} 0.3\si{\degree} and the laser polarization was linear horizontal (along the analyzer slit).
-More information about apparatus geometry and laser polarizations is shown in Supplementary Fig.~\zref{hvGammaFig}.
-The samples were mounted on the strain device using silver epoxy (Muromac H-220), cleaved \IS{} at room temperature with a pressure better than \num{1d-10} Torr and measured at a temperature $<$ 10 K with a pressure \wave{} \num{1d-11} Torr.
-The \IS{} strain controls were realized by rotating the screws 45\si{\degree} step by step at the same low temperature with a pressure better than \num{5d-10} Torr.
-Typical time for one 45\si{\degree} rotation was \wave{} 2 minutes and we confirmed no surface aging by performing a strain control cycle and measuring at freshly cleaved samples with strain applied ex situ (Supplementary Fig.~\zref{StrainControlFig}).
-We also show the \IS{} reversibility test in Supplementary Fig.~\zref{StrainControlFig}, the results indicate the strain effects are completely reversible.
+The strain-dependent laser-ARPES measurements were performed in similar conditions to SARPES but with a ScientaOmicron R4000 analyser.
+The angular resolution was \wave{} 0.3\si{\degree} and the laser polarization was linear horizontal (along the analyser slit).
+More information about laser polarizations and apparatus geometry is shown in Supplementary Fig.~\zref{hvGammaFig}.
+The samples were mounted on the strain device using silver epoxy (Muromac H-220), cleaved \IS{} at room temperature with a pressure better than \num{1d-10} Torr, and measured at a temperature $<$ 10 K with a pressure \wave{} \num{1d-11} Torr.
+The \IS{} strain controls were realized by rotating the screws 45\si{\degree} step by step at a temperature $<$ 30 K with a pressure better than \num{5d-10} Torr.
+Typical time for one 45\si{\degree} rotation was \wave{} 2 minutes and we confirmed no surface aging by performing strain control cycles and measuring at freshly cleaved samples with strain applied \textit{ex-situ} (Supplementary Fig.~\zref{StrainControlFig}).
+We also show the \IS{} strain-control reversibility test in Supplementary Fig.~\zref{StrainControlFig}, the results indicate the strain effects are completely reversible.
 After each measurement, we monitored the device status, estimated and calibrated the \IS{} controlled strain magnitude to the strain measured by the strain gauges, as described below.

 \pdfbookmark[2]{Strain evaluation}{Strain evaluation} \textbf{Strain evaluation}